 Work and play

 “I had an unpopular boss once who used to insist that we all went 'socialising' and wouldn't let us leave until we were as drunk as he was.
 We'd spend the whole night trying to work out how to slip away without him noticing.
 The awful thing was, that if you stayed the course, it put you in his good books.
 I once organised an office party which earned me more brownie points and led to me being given more responsibility at work - it had more of an effect than any piece of work I had done.
-Luckily said boss left the company and my work was once again judges on merit”
+Luckily said boss left the company and my work was once again judged on merit.”

 Quit the funny stuff

 “As bad boss experiences go, I think one that decides to quit their job by running away during their lunch break is pretty poor form.
 I was an innocent AS Level student working in retail at the weekends, and I guess that my boss decided that weekends, or flogging jewellery, weren’t really her bag, so she did a runner one Sunday afternoon.
 I began to worry after about an hour and a half, but her mobile was mysteriously unreachable.
 I called the branch manager, who tried to investigate from afar, and then got a text from a friend I’d worked with saying that they’d seen her get on a bus looking pretty relaxed with snacks for the journey.
 I think there was a phone skirmish in the end with the branch manager, but she was never to return, so I spent the afternoon snatching wees when no customers were on the shop floor before balancing the till at the end of the day and cleaning the place.
 The fact that I didn’t have the authority to do refunds may have contributed to the fact that we came in on target for the day, but I put it down to my Independent Woman skillz.
-When proper full-on adults quit and you as a 17 year old step in to take the reins and fly solo, you feel pretty confidant that your skills extend far beyond door-greeter and peddling matching accessory items.”
+When proper full-on adults quit and you as a 17-year-old step in to take the reins and fly solo, you feel pretty confident that your skills extend far beyond door-greeter and peddling matching accessory items.”

 Too close for comfort

 “When I was working as a party planner (back in the day), I had quite a few intimate encounters with my boss, who had no sense of personal space and always insisted on sharing a room (and a double bed) whenever we travelled.
 She also had a bit of a body odour problem with particularly smelly shoes, to the point that when we were in Venice planning a wedding, I hung them out of the window (rather innocently) and they accidentally got washed into the grand canal overnight.
-Other incidents included her mistaking my savlon for toothpaste and brushing her teeth with it before realising it was antiseptic cream and generally being completely scatty.”
+Other incidents included her mistaking my Savlon for toothpaste and brushing her teeth with it before realising it was antiseptic cream and generally being completely scatty.”